 Applied Computing (MAC)

-Education on the cutting edge - The Master of Applied Computing (MAC) offers an advanced computing degree that adapts with the ever-changing technological landscape through a theoretical, practical and in-demand program focused on mobile, enterprise, data mining and machine learning.
+Ready to shape the future of technology?
+The Master of Applied Computing (MAC) offers an education on the cutting edge.
+This advanced computing degree adapts to the ever-changing technological landscape through a theoretical, practical and in-demand program focused on mobile, enterprise, data mining and machine learning.
+Learn from faculty with expertise in algorithms, symbolic computation, embedded systems, networking, image processing, system-on-a-chip, security and quantum computing.
+The MAC program helps you stand out in the job market and shows employers you have the advanced technical knowledge and skills to create technological solutions.

 Program Details